mixmasteru/mle_nd_p1/README.md

  * run training
  * dump model

-**What are the benefits of the parameter sampler you chose?**
+#### parameter sampler
-I used RandomParameterSampling because I needed a way to put the hyperparameters c and max_iter to the train scrip.
-It's also easy to use as you can specify the hyperparameter range very easily.
+I used **RandomParameterSampling** because I needed a way to put the hyperparameters c and max_iter to the train scrip.
+The benefit of the RandomParameterSampling is that enables a random selection from a search space which helps to identify low performing models for saving time and money by an early termination of these.
+I used uniform(0.1, 2.0) for C which is a continuous hyperparameter search, the interval 0.1,2.0 is around the default of 1.0.

+For max_iter I used the discrete search by choice(50, 100, 250) which look like a good starting point.

-**What are the benefits of the early stopping policy you chose?**
+#### early stopping policy
-I used the BanditPolicy as I can provide a threshold (slack_factor) for the allowable slack as a ration but also can use the delay_evaluation to avoid premature termination of training runs.
+I used the **BanditPolicy** as it can provide a threshold (slack_factor) for the allowable slack as a ration but also can use the delay_evaluation to avoid premature termination of training runs.
+This helps to terminate bad performing runs and improves efficiency.

 ![hyper](img/hyper.png)

 ## AutoML
+config:
+* experiment_timeout_minutes=30
+* primary_metric='accuracy'
+* target label_column_name='y',
+* n_cross_validations=5

-The best model find by AutoML was the "VotingEnsemble" model with an accuracy of 0.9176357880688271 with
+The best model find by AutoML was the "VotingEnsemble" model with an accuracy of 0.9176357880688271.
+VotingEnsemble uses multiple models and votes on the predictions of these to get a final prediction.
+It uses LightGBMClassifier, XGBoostClassifier, SGDClassifier and some more, check the [model.txt](outputs/model.txt) file with a print of the VotingEnsemble for more details.
- * training_type: "MeanCrossValidation"
- * primary_metric: "accuracy"

 ![hyper](img/automl2.png)

 ## Pipeline comparison
-* booth approaches need a cleanup of the data beforehand
+For booth approaches we use a cleanup of the data beforehand, but AutoML could to this as well.
-* the setup for automl is much shorter than for HyperDrive
-* AutoML needed longer to find the model
+The setup for AutoML is much shorter than for HyperDrive, but it needed longer to find the best model.
-* accuracy of both is nearly the same
-* AutoML shows thar duration is an important feature
+The accuracy of both is nearly the same.
+AutoML shows that duration is the most important feature.

 ![hyper](img/automl1.png)

 ## Future work
-* fine tune the found parameters by HyperDrive more
-* use other parameters for HyperDrive like learning_rate or batch_size
+Try to fine tune the found parameters by HyperDrive more or use other hyperparameter like learning_rate, batch_size to increase the accuracy.
+Increase the timeout of AutoML to give it more time to tryout different types of models and hyperparameters with better accuracy.